Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 Holesky ETH tokens are needed to interact with the Holesky network.
 You can currently claim Holesky tokens from the Holešky PoW Faucet and the Quicknode Faucet.
 We recommend the Holešky PoW Faucet, as you can claim a maximum of 33 HolETH, while Quicknode is limited to 5 HolETH.

-To add Holesky Testnet into your wallet, got to 'Add a Network Manually' and enter below details:
+To add Holesky Testnet to your wallet, go to 'Add a Network Manually' and enter below details:

 - **Network name**: Holesky Testnet
 - **Network URL**: [https://ethereum-holesky.publicnode.com](https://ethereum-holesky.publicnode.com/)